CrossRef/rest-api-doc/rest_api.md

 ## Results Overview

 All results are returned in JSON.
-There are two general types of results:
+There are three general types of results:

 - Singletons
+- Headers-only
 - Lists

 The mime-type for API results is `application/vnd.crossref-api-message+json`